Three Horizons & Intake Analysis

 >10 submissions 5–10 submissions <5 submissions

-The ~15% of ideas classified as H3 — truly transformative — were concentrated in Data & Technology and Service & Digital.
-These are the "pockets of future embedded in the present" that the Three Horizons framework looks for: ideas with low strategic fit in the current system but high potential to define the future.
+The ~15% of ideas classified as transformative were concentrated in Data & Technology and Service & Digital.
+These are the "pockets of future embedded in the present" that the Three Horizons framework identifies: ideas with low fit in the current system but high potential to define the future.

 Digital ID underpinned by Digital Hub Highest Impact